Is Nike sustainable? Focusing on a brighter future

 Under Nike Grind, old, damaged, surplus shoes are broken down and reused to create rubber, foam, leather, textiles and thermoplastics.
 These recycled materials can be used for playgrounds, stoor flooring and displays, turf fields, courts, tracks and more, creating a sustainable sports future for the next generation.

-This is what sustainability is truly about — not only minimising the impact fashion brands have on the environment, but finding innovative ways to give back to people, too.
+This is what sustainability is truly about — not only minimising fashion brands' impact on the environment but also finding innovative ways to give back to people.

 Materials

-Thankfully, Nike is heading in the right direction.
-Nike’s use of more sustainable materials increased from 41% to 59% in 2020.
+Thankfully, Nike is heading in the right direction, with its use of sustainable materials increasing from 41% to 59% in 2020.
 Nike apparel labelled with ‘sustainable materials’ has at least 50% recycled content.

 An ultra-flexible, lightweight fabric made from 60% less waste than traditional footwear, thanks to precision engineering.
 Each Flyknit shoe upper contains up to seven recycled plastic bottles.